 The Generic API Action are blank steps that can be inserted and manually configured.
 The arguments vary according to the API selected.
-For more information, see the TruClient API help at https://admhelp.microfocus.com/tc/en/12.60-12.62/Content/TruClient/tocs/tc_toc_functionReference.htm.
+For API argument details, refer to the API Help in the TruClient

+Help Center at https://admhelp.microfocus.com/tc/en/2022-2022-r1/Content/TruClient/TC_Functions.htm.